api3dao/contracts/docs/contracts/api3-server-v1/oevauctionhouse.md

 To prevent the second, bids cannot be cancelled, but only be expedited to expire at least in the next `MINIMUM_BID_LIFETIME`.
 Auctioneers will not attempt to award bids that will expire soon.
 If the bid expiration gets expedited while the award transaction is pending, the bid still gets awarded and collateral gets locked up.

-### Extracting OEV with a multicall

-The winning searcher makes three calls:

-1. Using the account whose address that they have specified in their bid details, call `payOevBid()` of Api3ServerV1OevExtension to assume OEV update privileges
-1. Using the same account, call `updateDappOevDataFeedWithAllowedSignedData()` to execute an OEV update
-1. Call the target dApp to extract OEV

-Steps 2 and 3 must be done in a multicall to prevent third-parties from interjecting between and stealing the OEV.
-Furthermore, steps 1 and 3 must be done in the same multicall to utilize a flash loan to cover the bid amount.
-Therefore, steps 1, 2 and 3 are intended to be done in the same multicall, where steps 2 and 3 can be repeated with different updates.

-Since the bid only specifies the address of the contract that is intended to make this multicall, that contract needs to be personalized (e.g., put its interface behind `onlyOwner`) for third-parties to not be able to action on the awarded bid.

 ## Auctioneer flow